yagop/AGClient/README.md

 UC3M [AulaGlobal](http://aulaglobal.uc3m.es) (Moodle) from console.

-Can download all files from every course in to cursos/id folder.
+Can download all files from every course into cursos/id folder.

 Usage
 ----------------------